LeoVie/jetbrains-wsl-cli-adapter/README.md

 7. Re-source your file containing the alias (e.g. `source ~/.bashrc`)

 ## Usage
-You should be able to use PhpStorm CLI from WSL shell.
+You should be able to use IDE CLI from WSL shell.
 For example in this repository: `phpstorm README.md` should open the README.md in PhpStorm.